Table of Contents

 Why are medical records important?
 Medical records review includes acquiring and assessing a person’s medical records, which may include hospitalization records, medical history reports, lab findings, etc. Lawyers need the medical record to handle cases like personal injury or medical malpractice claims etc.

-Attorneys require to acquire the details of a particular part from the medical record that is related to the subject case.
+Attorneys require to acquire the details of a particular part of the medical record that is related to the subject case.
 Attorneys don’t get enough time to do medical reviews.
 So they submit patients’ medical reports to medical record review companies to review what they need for their claims.

 Tips to Avoid Errors in medical Documentation

 The following tips will be helpful in avoiding errors and confusion in medical documentation procedures.